radareorg/radare2/README.md

 	$ r2pm init

-And to refresh packages before installation/updating a new one:
+Refresh the packages database before installing any package:

 	$ r2pm update

-To install package use the command
+To install a package use the following command:

 	$ r2pm install [package name]

-To update package use the command

-	$ r2pm update [package name]

 # Bindings